Isaac Asimov

 Asimov's most famous work is the Foundation series, the first three books of which won the one-time Hugo Award for "Best All-Time Series" in 1966.
-His other major series are the Galactic Empire series and the Robot series.
+His other major series are the Galactic Empire series and the Robot series, which include major works such as The Caves of Steel and "The Naked Sun", both written in the mid-1950s.
 The Galactic Empire novels are set in the much earlier history of the same fictional universe as the Foundation series.
 Later, with Foundation and Earth (1986), he linked this distant future to the Robot series, creating a unified "future history" for his works.
-He also wrote over 380 short stories, including the social science fiction novelette "Nightfall", which in 1964 was voted the best short science fiction story of all time by the Science Fiction Writers of America.
+He also wrote more than 380 short stories, including the social science fiction novelette "Nightfall", which in 1964 was voted the best short science fiction story of all time by the Science Fiction Writers of America.
 Asimov wrote the Lucky Starr series of juvenile science-fiction novels using the pen name Paul French.

 Most of his popular science books explain concepts in a historical way, going as far back as possible to a time when the science in question was at its simplest stage.
 Examples include Guide to Science, the three-volume Understanding Physics, and Asimov's Chronology of Science and Discovery.
 He wrote on numerous other scientific and non-scientific topics, such as chemistry, astronomy, mathematics, history, biblical exegesis, and literary criticism.

 He was the president of the American Humanist Association.
 Several entities have been named in his honor, including the asteroid (5020) Asimov, a crater on Mars, a Brooklyn elementary school, Honda's humanoid robot ASIMO, and four literary awards.

 Surname

-Asimov's family name derives from the first part of озимый хлеб (ozímyj khleb), meaning 'winter grain' (specifically rye) in which his great-great-great-grandfather dealt, with the Russian patronymic ending -ov added.
+Asimov's family name derives from the first part of озимый хлеб (ozímyj khleb), meaning 'winter grain' (specifically rye), in which his great-great-great-grandfather dealt, with the Russian surname ending -ov added.
 Azimov is spelled Азимов in the Cyrillic alphabet.
 When the family arrived in the United States in 1923 and their name had to be spelled in the Latin alphabet, Asimov's father spelled it with an S, believing this letter to be pronounced like Z (as in German), and so it became Asimov.
 This later inspired one of Asimov's short stories, "Spell My Name with an S".

-Asimov refused early suggestions of using a more common name as a pseudonym, and believed that its recognizability helped his career.
+Asimov refused early suggestions of using a more common name as a pseudonym, believing that its recognizability helped his career.
 After becoming famous, he often met readers who believed that "Isaac Asimov" was a distinctive pseudonym created by an author with a common name.